 (7) Land Use Element

 (9) Priority Investment

 The SC Local Government Comprehensive Planning and Enabling Act of 1994, as amended, requires that every ten years a local government must update its comprehensive plan in order to adequately plan for the development and redevelopment of the community.
 The plan must be formulated using a planning process that takes an inventory of existing conditions, makes a statement of needs and goals, and establishes strategies with timeframes for meeting those goals.
-On September 18, 2018, the Camden Planning Commission completed their review of the draft Comprehensive Plan and voted to recommend City Council adopt the plan.
-City Council will hold a public hearing on December 11, 2018 on the comprehensive plan.
+The current comprehensive plan was approved by ordinance by City Council on January 22, 2019.